< 1925 1927>

 1926 Sedan

-With his posse Sheriff Ellis Jones, Sacramento County, California, stands beside his 1926 Paige Sedan before leaving for nearby Folsom Prison in response to an attempted breakout, Thanksgiving Day, 1927.
+Sheriff Ellis Jones, Sacramento County, California, and his posse stand beside his 1926 Paige Sedan.
 (Ronald Cole collection)

 "Long years ago, Paige-Jewett engineers foresaw the coming of this New Day and set about designing a car that would master . . . these myriad New Day problems."
 A prospective customer only had to drive a Jewett, for example, to "find . . . a performance more nimble, more brilliant, and more satisfying than . . . in any other car."
 Paige and Jewett Sixes were New-Day Cars for New-Day needs!